LG G5 OLED TV Review

 Gamma Setting

 The TV has outstanding SDR color accuracy before calibration.
-Its white balance is fantastic, but certain shades of gray are a bit too bright while others are slightly too dark.
+Its white balance is fantastic, but certain shades of gray are slightly too bright, while others are slightly too dark.
 Still, the TV's gamma is incredibly close to 2.2.
-Its color temperature is a bit cooler than the industry standard 6500K, but it's close enough that most people won't notice the difference.
-The accuracy of colors is incredible, with only very minor mapping errors that aren't noticeable.
-This is truly a TV that respects the content creator's intent out-of-the-box when using its accurate picture modes.
+Its color temperature is slightly cooler than the industry standard of 6500K, but it's close enough that most people won't notice the difference.
+The color accuracy is incredible, with only very minor mapping errors that aren't noticeable.
+This is truly a TV that respects the content creator's intent out of the box when using its accurate picture modes.

 SDR Post-Calibration Color Accuracy